Frequently Asked Questions:

 I should probably answer a couple of questions of that many folks may ask:

-In 2016, we will have about the same number of cases of the Sonoma Coast wine, but our production of the Russian River will increased to over 100 cases.
-These wines were just bottled and will be released next Fall.
+In 2016, we will have about the same number of cases of the Sonoma Coast wine, but our production of the Russian River Valley will increase to over 100 cases.
+These wines were just bottled and will be released this Fall.

 My winemaker, Fred Scherrer, makes a full line of premium wines including Chardonnay, Pinot Noir, Zinfandel and Cabernet Sauvignon.
 Fred's wines are very well-made and very reasonably priced.
 You can see his offerings on www.scherrerwinery.com.
 And, if you've seen the October 2016 edition of the Wine Advocate, you will see some outstanding reviews of Fred's wines from Robert Parker.

 Are you going to make any money on your wine?

 Not a chance!
 The cost of producing the wine, the overhead costs, trademark registration, legal fees and all of the costs of regulation and legal compliance are overwhelming for a winery making only 100 cases or so ... but you have to start somewhere.